Navigation

 Audio By Carbonatix

 A step above that, however, it's been reported that the average college football player at a school in one of the “Power 5” conferences (Big 10, Big 12, SEC, ACC, Pac 12) will likely earn between $10,000 and $100,000 per year thanks to the deep pockets of what are called “NIL collectives,” groups of school donors that pool their money to pay players on their school’s team.
 But make no mistake, the money goes well beyond that.
-Let’s just say plenty of athletes have lots of money left over after picking up the bill for their friends at the local McDonalds.
+Let’s just say plenty of athletes have lots of money left over after picking up the bill for their friends at the local McDonald's.

-Given the billions of dollars that college athletics generates every year, it's nearly impossible to argue against the athletes making a few bucks, so the new NIL era is a success in that regard.
+Given the billions of dollars that college athletics generate every year, it's nearly impossible to argue against the athletes making a few bucks, so the new NIL era is a success in that regard.
 But according to 1310 The Ticket's Matt McClearin, who also writes about sports for the Observer, the big spending may have also served to make an old problem a bit worse.

 "NIL has made the gap between the haves and have-nots bigger than ever," he says.
 "It's great that kids get paid, I love it, but it's the Wild West now.
-No one knows how to regulate it so the rich truly are richer."
+No one knows how to regulate it, so the rich truly are richer."

 But who is slated to make the most in NIL money in Texas this year?
 Check out the list below to find out.*